Hiking Golden Skybridge - panoramic view

 No

-The Golden Skybridge trail is rated as Hard difficulty.
-With 610 meters of elevation gain over 6.4 km, this trail requires good physical fitness and hiking experience.
+The Golden Skybridge trail is rated Hard and is not recommended for beginners or young children.
+With 610 meters of elevation gain over 6.4 km, the trail demands solid physical fitness and prior hiking experience.
+Those new to hiking should build up experience on easier trails before attempting this one.

 Didn't find your answer?